zorbash/zorbash.github.com/content/post/a-livebok-smart-cell-to-render-any-diagram.md

 ```

 We're defining a module for the smart-cell, which adds `Kino.JS` making
-the module assert-aware allowing us to inject JavaScript for our cell
+the module asset-aware allowing us to inject JavaScript for our cell
-through the `assert "main.js"` macro as well as CSS through `asset "main.css"`.
+through the `asset "main.js"` macro as well as CSS through `asset "main.css"`.

 We also use [`Kino.JS.Live`][docs-kinojslive] since we want the cell to be dynamic,
 listening to the `update_type` event then setting a diagram sample